littlemousey/pokedex-vue/README.md

 ![Screenshot pokedex](/public/screenshot2.png)

-Demo of the [pokedex in Vue](https://stoic-kilby-75508b.netlify.com/)
+Demo of the [pokedex in Vue](https://stoic-kilby-75508b.netlify.com/) The password you can use is `pokemonmaster`.
+Name doesn't matter for validation.

 This project is made with Vue CLI and the following libaries and API:
 - [NES.CSS](https://nostalgic-css.github.io/NES.css/)